Image

 Duration: 1 hour

 This program on stimulant use disorder led by a family medicine physician, licensed clinical counselor, and clinical pharmacist will review the epidemiology, trends and behaviors of use of patients who use stimulants.
 During the virtual hour presentation, the team will define stimulant use disorder, describe pathophysiology and identify signs and symptoms of a patient with stimulant use disorder.
 The program will detail the evidence-based behavioral therapy methods and novel pharmacotherapy options for for treatment.
-It will also focus on stigma, bias, health equity and disparities among people who use drugs as well as review harm reduction strategies for people who use stimulants.
+It will also focus on stigma and bias among people who use drugs as well as review harm reduction strategies for people who use stimulants.

 Duration: 1 hour